Demi Moore Shares Wet & Wild Throwback Pic On Instagram

 “OMG!!!
 Wow!!
 Wonderful pic of you Demi!!
 Beautiful,” stated a second fan.

 “Dang!
-Thought that was Rumer,” said a third fan, who believed the photo to be that of the actress’ oldest daughter with ex-husband Bruce Willis.
-The couple also shares two other daughters, Scout and Tallulah.
+Thought that was Rumer,” said a third fan, who believed the photo to be that of the actress’s oldest daughter with ex-husband Bruce Willis.

 “So breathtaking back then and still just as beautiful now,” said a fourth Instagram follower.